redhat-developer/s2i-aspnet-musicstore-ex/README.md

 The **dotnet-pgsql-persistent** template in the [s2i-dotnetcore](https://github.com/redhat-developer/s2i-dotnetcore) repository instantiates the MusicStore application with a PostgreSQL database.
-The [README.md](https://github.com/redhat-developer/s2i-dotnetcore/blob/master/README.md) describes how you use the template.
+The [README.md](https://github.com/redhat-developer/s2i-dotnetcore/blob/master/README.md) describes how to use the template.